Christian Vieri: Inter Milan

-The following season Vieri was the subject of a then world record transfer of €49 million (90 billion Italian lire, £32 million) to Inter Milan after drawing the attention of chairman Massimo Moratti and manager Marcello Lippi, who had requested the player after their successful season together at Juventus.
+The following season, Vieri was the subject of a then world record transfer of €49 million (90 billion Italian lire, £32 million) to Inter Milan after drawing the attention of chairman Massimo Moratti and manager Marcello Lippi, who had requested the player after their successful season together at Juventus.
 Inter would be Vieri's ninth club in his ninth season of being a professional footballer, and the only one where he would play for more than one season, for a total of six.

 At Inter, Vieri formed a potentially dangerous partnership with Ronaldo up front, but because of injuries to both players, they were not able to play together often.
 He was impressive in his first couple of seasons, but constant managerial changes meant that Inter could not challenge for the Scudetto.
-It was under disciplined Argentinian coach Héctor Cúper, that Vieri and Inter really began to flourish and challenge for honours.
+It was under disciplined Argentinian coach Héctor Cúper that Vieri and Inter really began to flourish and challenge for honours.
 Vieri was made the focal point of the attack and scored 22 goals in 25 games in the 2001–02 season as Inter narrowly missed out on the title after their last-day defeat to Lazio.
 The following season, he was Serie A Capocannoniere after scoring 24 goals in 23 appearances.
 In addition, he scored three goals in Inter's Champions League campaign and formed a potent partnership with Hernán Crespo.
 He scored both of Inter's goals in the quarter-final victory over Valencia.
 Vieri was injured during the second leg of this game and therefore played no part in the semi-final defeat to city rivals AC Milan.

 The following year, Cúper was sacked only a few games into the season and was replaced by Alberto Zaccheroni.
 Vieri did not get along with his new manager and also had many of the Inter fans turn on him after his dip in form.
 In addition, he had shown his discontent at the sale of strike partner Crespo to Chelsea.
-When Roberto Mancini replaced Zaccheroni in the summer of 2004, Vieri played the majority games upfront with Adriano.
-It was clear to many though that the injury he had sustained against Valencia had taken its toll on Vieri and he was no longer as sharp in front of goal, despite his respectable goal output.
-On 6 January 2004, he scored his 100th goal for the club in a 3–1 home against Lecce, being celebrated by his teammates with a crown.
+When Roberto Mancini replaced Zaccheroni in the summer of 2004, Vieri played the majority of games upfront with Adriano.
+It was clear to many, though, that the injury he had sustained against Valencia had taken its toll on Vieri and he was no longer as sharp in front of goal, despite his respectable goal output.
+On 6 January 2004, he scored his 100th goal for the club in a 3–1 home win against Lecce, being celebrated by his teammates with a crown.